ahmadajmi/learning-javascript/chapter3.md

 #### Using that

-Somethimes `this` can refer to another scope and refer to something else, for example suppose you want to call a constructor method inside a DOM event, in this case `this` will refer to the DOM element not the created object.
+Somethimes `this` can refer to another scope and refer to something else, for example suppose you want to call a constructor method inside a DOM event, in this case `this` will refer to the DOM element not the created Object.

 ``` html
 <button id="button">Alert Name</button>